SkylarScaling/rhacm-ocp-automation-infra-lib/README.md

 # Introduction
-This repository contains re-usable scripts and templates to deploy OpenShift, RHACM, and related infrastructure.
+This repository contains re-usable playbooks and templates to deploy OpenShift, RHACM, and related infrastructure using Ansible automation.

 # Getting Started